-Aging in place is becoming more popular in 2018 and as long as the home is modified to meet the safety needs of its occupants, remaining at home is an excellent solution for many seniors.
+Aging in place is becoming more popular in these past few years and as long as the home is modified to meet the safety needs of its occupants, remaining at home is an excellent solution for many seniors.
 One of those modifications to be considered should be the carpeting within the house.

 So, what is safe carpeting for seniors?
 Home safety for seniors should always include short cut pile carpet no thicker than 1/4 inch pile height.
 The padding underneath should also be as thin as possible.
 If there is high traffic in the area or a wheelchair is in use I recommend a commercial grade carpet such as a loop pile type of carpeting.